 Is AeroDataBox API Compliant?

-Yes, we are.
-Flight activity data of the aircraft listed in the FAA LADD program is currently hidden from AeroDataBox API by default.
+Flight activity of the aircraft listed in the FAA LADD program is currently hidden from AeroDataBox API by default.

-Of course, it is highly arguable as to whether the distribution of this data via a subscription-based API interface behind the authorization wall falls under the definition of the “public display”, many of our customers are unsuspecting developers of flight tracker applications and web-sites who might be displaying flights very much publicly.
-Although it remains an ultimate responsibility of these developers to ensure the compliance of their applications with the regulatory part, we still try to shield our users from any unnecessary risks whenever practical.
+Of course, it is highly arguable as to whether the distribution of this data via a subscription-based API interface behind the authorization paywall falls under the definition of the “public display”, many of our customers are unsuspecting developers of flight tracker applications and web-sites who might be displaying flights very much publicly.
+This might be an excessive measure, yet we try to shield our users from any unnecessary risks or disturbance whenever practical.

-If you are the operator or the owner of the aircraft blocked in the FAA LADD list and if you want to use AeroDataBox API to gain access to the data about your aircraft, please contact us to remove the restriction for your account.
+If you are the operator or the owner of the aircraft blocked in the FAA LADD list and if you want to use AeroDataBox API to gain access to the flight activity data of your aircraft, please contact us to remove the restriction for your account (charges may apply).